 What is in the program?

 Students are offered theoretical and applied knowledge in public relations, advertising, print, and online production, international communication, visual communication, video and film production, and more.
 They specialize in media production or in professional communication and they can expand their horizons by choosing a minor in Arabic language and culture, African studies, human resource development, international studies, women and development, or business administration.
-All students complete one or more internships in industry.
+All students complete one or more internships in the industry.
 In addition, the University boasts a strong Liberal Arts curriculum that provides students with an interdisciplinary background in areas such as science, mathematics, history, political science, literature, and philosophy.

 Who is the program for?